Rakičan

 Rakičan ([ɾaˈkiːtʃan]; Battyánfalva) is a village in the Municipality of Murska Sobota in the Prekmurje region of Slovenia.

+Rakičan Castle

 There is a Baroque mansion known as Rakičan Castle west of the main settlement.
-It stands in a large park and was originally a 17th-century castle with defences that was remodelled in the 18th century.
+It stands in a large park and was originally a 17th-century castle, owned by the House of Batthyany, with defences that was remodelled in the 18th century.